ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Limitation 1

 Biggest limitation: my AST is too generic.
-I was unable to refer to specific classes and had to use const Node \*s for most class constructors/arguments, which meant later on either casting or using defining methods in Node was required in order to access the functionality I needed.
+I was unable to refer to specific classes and had to use const Node \*s for most class constructors/arguments, which meant later on either casting or defining methods in Node was required in order to access the functionality I needed.

 _50 words or less_